 Okay, I finished and submitted.
 Now what?

 When everyone has completed the activity, the administrator will close the exercise, triggering everyone's individual results to be sent.
-You can then see how your answers compared to the rest of your team's, as well as how your team overall did.
+You can then see how your answers compared to the rest of your team members (though you won't know whose answers are whose), as well as your team's aggregate responses.

 Your team will then have a discussion to review the results together.
 You'll prioritize the key issues, identify root causes and generate improvement ideas.